 There have been a lot of films trying to recapture the feel of the old VHS era horror films, but none has been more explicit about it than BEYOND THE GATES, the debut film from Jackson Stuart.
 Not only does it involve a missing and presumed dead proprietor of a video store,

-Estranged brothers Gordon (Graham Skipper ALL THE CREATURES WERE STIRRING, THE MIND’S EYE) and John (Chase Williamson JOHN DIES AT THE END, FETISH FACTORY) are brought back together after the disappearance and presumed death of their father.
-While boxing up the contents of his once thriving video store they come across Beyond the Gates, a game he was apparently playing before he disappeared.
+Estranged brothers Gordon (Graham Skipper ALL THE CREATURES WERE STIRRING, THE MIND’S EYE) and John (Chase Williamson, SEQUENCE BREAK, FETISH FACTORY) are brought back together after the disappearance and presumed death of their father.
+While boxing up the contents of his once-thriving video store they come across Beyond the Gates, a game he was apparently playing before he disappeared.